 - As a part of the Toyota Environmental Challenge 2050, launched in 2015, Toyota aims to reduce its global average new-vehicle CO2 emissions 2050 by 90%, compared with the 2010 level.

 - In July 2019, NEDO, Sharp Corporation (Sharp), and Toyota Motor Corporation (Toyota) announced a plan to commence public road trials in order to assess the effectiveness of improvements in cruising range and fuel efficiency of electrified vehicles.

-- In July 2019, Toyota Motor Corporation (Toyota) announced its decision to expand its KINTO ONE “beloved car” subscription service nationwide, which was started on a trial basis in Tokyo area.
+- In July 2019, Toyota Motor Corporation (Toyota) announced its decision to expand its KINTO ONE “beloved car” subscription service nationwide, which was started on a trial basis in the Tokyo area.

 - In July 2019, TOYOTA GAZOO Racing confirmed that it will launch the GR Supra GT4, which is a race car for customer teams, next year (2020).
-TOYOTA GAZOO Racing intends to strengthen its focus on customer motorsports in order to enable motorsports-lovers around the world to freely participate in races, and to develop ever-better cars.
+TOYOTA GAZOO Racing intends to strengthen its focus on customer motorsports in order to enable motorsports lovers around the world to freely participate in races and to develop ever-better cars.

 - In July 2019, Lexus unveiled its plan to expand its exquisite LC flagship coupe range, with confirmation that a dramatically styled open-top version is to go into production in the near future.

 - In June 2019, Toyota and Subaru agreed to bring together their cultivated technologies, for the joint development of a Battery Electric Vehicle-dedicated platform (for midsize and large passenger vehicles).